pressbooks/pressbooks/readme.txt

 * Fixed an issue with multi-level TOC styling in bundled book themes.
 * Fixed an issue with EPUB images.
 * Fixed some PHP warnings.
+* Refactored some code for consistent namespacing and other improvements.
 * Various localization updates.
 * Various performance enhancements.